 - Create a calibrated master dark: preprocess the dark frames by subtracting the master bias (or value) from them, create the master dark with the resulting sequence.

 -optoption to the

 preprocesscommand (see the command reference), or check the Optimization box next to the master dark field in the preprocessing tab is you process manually.

-- Preprocess your light images with both the master bias and the master dark, otherwise the process cannot be done
+- Preprocess your light images with both the master bias (or value) and the master dark, otherwise the optimisation cannot be done

 What can I do with color images shot with a (dual) narrowband filter? #